mahmoudashraf0011/Pro-Template/README.md

     - https://mahmoudashraf0011.github.io/Pro-Template/

 # Used Languages
-    - HTML , CSS , Bootstrap ,JavaScript , React and Redux
+    - HTML , CSS , Bootstrap ,JavaScript , React , React Hooks and Redux
 # Folders (src)
     - images
         - This folder contains all images of the project